 You can combine multiple check conditions using a logical AND/OR as shown in below, this makes it extremely powerful

 BizTalk360 monitoring comes with a set of standard features that’s applicable to all monitoring plugins.
-Queue monitoring can also take advantage of the following capabilities.
+Azure Service Bus Monitoring can also take advantage of the following capabilities.

 Import/Export: The import/export function allows you to move your monitoring configuration from one environment to another.
 Example: From your UAT/Staging environment to Production.